- Frequency of wage payments

 Frequency of Wage Payments

 An employer must pay employees at least once per month on a set payday designated by the employer.
-North Dakota Stat.
-34-14-02
+ND Statute 34-14-02

 Manner of Wage Payments